godmoves/TexasHoldemBot/README.md

    Please refer to the [DeepStack-Leduc](https://github.com/lifrordi/DeepStack-Leduc/blob/master/doc/manual/tutorial.md) tutorial if you want to convert them to CPU models.
 6. Repeat steps 1-5 for turn and flop by replacing `4` with `3` or `2` and placing the models under the turn and flop folders.

-By default, data generation and model training uses GPU, if you want to disable it, just modify `Settings/arguments.lua` to `params.gpu = fals`.
+By default, data generation and model training uses GPU, if you want to disable it, just modify `Settings/arguments.lua` to `params.gpu = false`.

 ## Playing against DeepHoldem